-Funeral held for 1 of 2 slain prison guards in Georgia
+Commissioner: Slain officer was a hero who protected others

+McINTYRE, Ga.
+(AP) — A corrections officer who was slain while transporting inmates was a hero who spent his career protecting other people, Georgia’s top prison official said at the man’s funeral.

-MCINTYRE, Ga.
-(AP) — Hundreds of mourners are remembering one of two Georgia prison guards killed when two inmates escaped from a prison transfer bus.
+Hundreds of mourners gathered Saturday in central Georgia to remember Sgt.
+Curtis Billue, one of two Georgia prison guards killed when two inmates escaped Tuesday from a prison transfer bus.

-WSB-TV reports (http://2wsb.tv/2teEsDx ) that law enforcement officers from around the state joined relatives and friends of Sgt.
-Curtis Billue for his funeral Saturday at a high school in McIntyre, central Georgia.
+Law enforcement officers from around the state joined relatives and friends of Billue for his funeral at Wilkinson County High School in McIntyre.
 Billue was 58.

-Billue’s casket was draped with an American flag for the funeral at Wilkinson County High School.
+Billue’s casket was draped with an American flag, WSB-TV reported (http://2wsb.tv/2teEsDx ).
 He was remembered as a military veteran and devoted father of two sons.

-The funeral of 42-year-old Sgt.
-Christopher Monica is set for Tuesday in Milledgeville, another nearby community.

 Most Read Stories